-If a helmet does not meet the technical requirements or is found to be defective, the Technical Steward must remove all approval marks and retain the helmet until the end of the event.
+If a helmet does not meet the technical requirements or is found to be defective, the Technical Steward clearly mark in red (e.g. with a red dot) all international remove all approval marks without destroying them and retain the helmet until the end of the event.
 The rider must submit another helmet for approval by the Technical Steward.
 After an accident involving impact, the helmet must be presented to the Technical Steward for examination (see also Art.
 77.02.14).